blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Risky_Lives-RiskyMod/README.md

 	- Transcendence/Perfected Affix disable Oneshot Protection due to having shieldgating built-in.
 - Big balance pass over nearly all the items.
 	- Bad items like Squid Polyps and Warbanners have gotten substantial buffs.
-	- Strong damage items like AtGs and Elemental Bands now have lowered damage.
+	- Strong damage items like AtGs and Elemental Bands now have lowered damage stacking.
-	- Most forms of range scaling have been removed.
+	- Most forms of range scaling have been removed, and most items aren't able to proc chain anymore.
 - Big balance pass over all the Survivors
 	- Less useless skill options, default Commando is good now!
-- Drones performance now remains the same on all stages.
+- Drone performance now remains the same on all stages.

 ## Other Changes